 Synonym(s): Porthetria dispar

-Adult Description: Adult moths vary in appearance.
-Adult males are tan to brown in colour with irregular black wing markings, feather-like antennae, and a wingspan of 37 to 50 mm.
+Adult Description: Previously referred to as the Gypsy Moth the common name has changed to Spongy Moth when regarding this invasive species.
+The adult moths vary in appearance.
+Adult males are tan to brown in color with irregular black wing markings, feather-like antennae, and a wingspan of 37 to 50 mm.
 Female adult moths are usually larger, with a wingspan of up to 62 mm.
-They are whitish in colour with faint darker, wavy bands across the wings.
-The female European gypsy moth is flightless, however the female Asian gypsy moth is a strong flier.
-Asian gypsy moths are significantly larger than the European gypsy moths.
+They are whitish in color with faint darker, wavy bands across the wings.
+The female European gypsy moth is flightless, however the female spongy moth is a strong flier.
+Asian spongy moths are significantly larger than the European gypsy moths.

 Host Plant: 500 species of trees and shrubs

-Biology: AGM infestations spread in several ways.
+Biology: ASM infestations spread in several ways.
 Adult female moths may fly to previously uninfested areas to lay eggs, thus spreading the infestation.
-Or, newly hatched AGM caterpillars may climb to tree crowns, where the wind picks up their silken thread and carries them to other areas.
+Or, newly hatched ASM caterpillars may climb to tree crowns, where the wind picks up their silken thread and carries them to other areas.
 In addition, people can inadvertently transport egg masses.
-AGM egg masses are tolerant of extremes in temperature and moisture and travel well on logs, lawn furniture, nursery stock, pallets, shipping containers, and on the hulls and riggings of ships.
+ASM egg masses are tolerant of extremes in temperature and moisture and travel well on logs, lawn furniture, nursery stock, pallets, shipping containers, and on the hulls and rigging of ships.

-History: The moth was brought to the United States in 1869 in a failed attempt to start a silkworm industry.
-Escaping soon after, the gypsy moth has become, over the past century, a major pest in the northeastern United States and southeastern Canada.
+History: Formally known as the gypsy moth.
+The moth was brought to the United States in 1869 in a failed attempt to start a silkworm industry.
+Escaping soon after, the spongy moth has become, over the past century, a major pest in the northeastern United States and southeastern Canada.

 Native Origin: Asia